News and blog banners

 • Letter knowledge – Becoming familiar with letters and the sounds they make

-For example, you can make letter books featuring their name, foods they like, favorite animals, etc. Books like these build familiarity with letters and letter sounds.
+For example, you can make letter books featuring their name, foods they like, and favorite animals.
+Books like these build familiarity with letters and letter sounds.

 How to Make Board Books: Step-By-Step